lurchmath/lurchmath.github.io/docs/tut-07b-metavariables.md

 # How substitution works in Lurch

+!!! warning "Warning: Fiddly details of interest to instructors"

     This page of the tutorial is a bit of a rabbit trail into some subtleties of how Lurch functions, but should be of interest to anyone who wants to define a new mathematical system in Lurch from the ground up.

     We aim to provide several such systems pre-built for users eventually, but for those who are interested in developing Lurch or getting in on alpha testing, this content is relevant.

+    **In particular, no student should need to read this page!**

 ## We know where to substitute, and where not to